Balsamic Chicken With Tomatoes

-No more guessing what’s for dinner when you can make Balsamic Tomato Skillet Chicken with ingredients in your pantry right now!
-Dinner for two is ready in under an hour.
+No more guessing what’s for dinner when you can make Balsamic Chicken With Tomatoes using ingredients in your pantry right now!
+Chicken dinner for two ready in under an hour.

 It seems more and more lately I’ve been making less and less time for dinner.
 Sometimes when I meal plan, I don’t know what to make and think “oh I’ll figure it out later.”